About UX Writers Collective

 Joel is a sports writer and researcher turned certified UX writer and chatbot designer.
 Whether it’s words that inform and enrapture readers or words that guide users through an invisibly delightful product experience, he finds great pleasure—and is very effective—in writing them all.
 And if he gets to flavor them with some humor and puns, well… that tends to make his day.

 Robert Mills is the founder of Fourth Wall Content, working with clients on content strategy, creation and marketing projects.
 Rob is a journalism graduate and has previously worked as a Head of Content and a BBC Audience Research Executive.

 Adina is a seasoned, goal-oriented marketing and UX professional, with 8+ years of experience in B2B & B2C projects.
 Her background spans Marketing Comms, Strategic Planning and Channel Management, and exposure to multicultural teams.

 Amy is a versatile and purpose-driven content strategist.
 An avid learner, her experience spans content and systems design.
 Most recently, she worked at the intersection of design and development, engineering content for web and apps.

 Melody graduated from the University of Washington with a Master of Communication in Digital Media.
-She is currently a UX Writer at Albertsons and has previously worked as a UX Content Designer at Microsoft.
+She is currently a UX Writer at Nordstrom and has previously worked as a UX Writer at Albertsons and Microsoft.
 Her projects in the past have focused on helping users understand AI technology and making technical terms more user friendly.

 Michelle is a native of Atlanta, Georgia and a Tel Aviv resident for 11 years.
 Her wide range of experience includes working as a UX writer and content strategist in high-tech startups to working for Fortune 500 companies.